mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 Setting up a working directory
 ------------------------------

-.. note::  Replace :code:`/path/to/MToolBox/dir/` with the MToolBox installation path and :code:`/path/to/analysis/dir` with the folder where you wish to run your analysis.
+.. note:: Replace :code:`/path/to/MToolBox/dir/` with the MToolBox-snakemake installation path and :code:`/path/to/analysis/dir` with the folder where you wish to run your analysis.

 .. code-block:: bash